 Figure 7.
-Forest fire hotspots identified from remote sensing surveillance. a) Southeast Asia Forest Fires in 2015 from the Malaysian Insider. b) NASA's Aqua satellite collected this natural-color image with the Moderate Resolution Imaging Spectroradiometer, MODIS, instrument on September 22, 2015. c) NOAA-18 satellite picture on 29 August 2015 shows deterioration of smoke haze situation in Kalimantan. d) NOAA-18 satellite picture on 31 Augusts 2015 shows widespread smoke haze from Sumatra spreading into the Strait of Malacca.
+Forest fire hotspots identified from remote sensing surveillance. a) Southeast Asia Forest Fires in 2015 from the Malaysian Insider. b) NASA's Aqua satellite collected this natural-colour image with the Moderate Resolution Imaging Spectroradiometer, MODIS, and instrument on September 22, 2015. c) NOAA-18 satellite picture on 29 August 2015 shows deterioration of smoke haze situation in Kalimantan. d) NOAA-18 satellite picture on 31 Augusts 2015 shows widespread smoke haze from Sumatra spreading into the Strait of Malacca.

 Previous studies of the DMCC core scientific group have already identified that both thermal effect and dynamic forcing resulting from mountain lee-side effect play important roles in enhancing the upward motion of biomass-burning products.
 Thus, aerosols and pollutants could be uplifted to above 3km and transported by strong westerly winds downwind to Taiwan and even the entire East Asia.
 Once the forest fire spot is identified from satellite monitoring, numerical modelling provides the effective approach to estimating the impact of individual aerosol species on the radiative forcing and the climate.

-This case study analyzed the seasonal variations of CO, O3 and PM10, which are related to biomass-burning emissions from Southeast Asia during the autumn time in 2015.
+This case study analysed the seasonal variations of CO, O3 and PM10, which are related to biomass-burning emissions from Southeast Asia during the autumn time in 2015.
 From previous researches we learned that the long-range transport of biomass-burning products to Taiwan is mostly at the elevation of 2000 4000m.
 To evaluate the amount of pollutants transported from Indochina, a high-altitude sampling site, the Lulin Atmospheric Background Station (LABS) (http://lulin.tw/index_ en.htm ) located at Lulin Mountain (23.478N, 120.878E; 2862 m above mean sea level) of central Taiwan was selected for this case study.
 Measurements of hourly particulate matter with a diameter less than 10 mm (PM), carbon monoxide (CO), ozone (O3) and meteorological parameters such as air temperature and wind field were analysed in this study.

 In terms of tracer by WRF-Chem, the linkage between biomass burning in Indonesia and downwind Taiwan is identified and evaluated using the air mass trajectory model and air pollutant transport processes simulated by WRF simulation facility.
 The online coupled meteorology-chemistry model WRF-Chem (Ver.
 3.6) was utilised to study the long-range transport of air masses associated with biomass burning in Indonesia as depicted in Figure 8.